vspefs/char_db/README.md

 - Built-in Unicode character validation and code point conversion for UTF-8, UTF-16, UTF-32
 - Range-based views for iterating subsequences that encodes Unicode characters
 - Designed for constexpr and compile-time usage (though no such view has been implemented now)
 - (BIG CHANGE!)
 Sorry!
 CMake DSL is dogshit but as the library tries to look cool as possible by only providing itself in C++20 modules, CMake is again our only supported build system now!

 ## Usage

+Your project must use exact C++23 standard and no additional compiler flag that will break CMI compatibility, because CMade devs and C++ community haven't really come up with a good enough model for module distribution.

 After installation, find the package and link against it in CMake: